I'm a published author in a medical journal!

 1. Narcolepsy 2.
 Idiopathic hypersomnia 3.
 Idiopathic excessive sleepiness (with subtypes) = idiopathic hypersomnia without long sleep and narcolepsy without cataplexy/hypocretin (orexin) deficiency Getting back to my article... this is from the summary:

 “We believe, for a number of reasons, that Bedřich Roth should be universally considered as the true father of modern sleep medicine.
 He was the first physician to dedicate his entire career to the study and treatment of sleep disorders.
 He contributed more than any other physician to the practical aspects such as taking a very careful medical history, doing a thorough physical examination, studying patients with overnight polysomnography, keeping careful records, and finding a more efficient way than the MSLT to quantify excessive daytime sleepiness by introducing the Polygraphic Score of Sleepiness; by his rigorous classification of the hypersomnias; and, above all, by his initiating very early in his career a rational and expanding program of research on narcolepsy and the hypersomnias which began in 1952 and predated all other physicians committed to clinical research on narcolepsy and the hypersomnias by more than two decades.
 The very roots of Sleep Medicine are therefore European and not North American.”
 You can read the full article here.
 I would like to thank Roger Broughton for working with me on this project.
 Prof Broughton is an esteemed sleep researcher and clinician in his own right.
 He worked directly with Prof Roth and knew him well so I feel privileged that he shared his experience and knowledge with me.
 Prof Broughton is also a pioneer in sleep medicine.
 He was the first to propose the investigation into the usefulness of GHB/Sodium Oxybate (Xyrem) in the treatment of narcolepsy.
-His discovery was later documented in the paper "The treatment of narcolepsy-cataplexy with nocturnal gamma-hydroxybutyrate." that was published as far back as 1976.
-I would also like to thank the other researchers/clinicians that are always so generous to me with their time particularly Yves Dauvilliers, Karel Sonka and Sona Nevsimalova.
+His discovery was later documented in the paper "The treatment of narcolepsy-cataplexy with nocturnal gamma-hydroxybutyrate." which was published as far back as 1976.
+I would also like to thank the other researchers/clinicians that are always so generous to me with their time particularly Yves Dauvilliers, Karel Sonka, and Sona Nevsimalova.

 Papers mentioned above: